 An alternate option is to create a SQL database instance that replicates the data in your Unidata instance into a format that looks like a Colleague SQL instance using Ellucian Colleague DataOrchestrator.
 Ad Astra can provide the table and column names needed to run this tool.
 This option will require the DataOrchestrator tool, an administrator to run the tool, and a SQL Database server to host the SQL database instance.
 If this is done, regular replication is required to make the data as current as possible.
 The Astra Schedule function of writing room assignments back to Unidata cannot be used as this connection will not be direct to Unidata.
 The room assignment export feature can be used with a text file export integration if this SQL option is used.

-The following steps must be performed to configure the interface between Colleague on UniData and Astra: See Astra Schedule Tables, Platinum Analytics Tables, HESI Tables for a list of the tables and fields that must be created.
+The following steps must be performed to configure the interface between Colleague on UniData and Astra.
+See the Astra Schedule Tables and the HESI Tables for lists of the tables and fields that must be created.

-Create the required SQL base tables from UniData files.
-The creation of the base tables can be achieved using VSG.
+- Create the required SQL base tables from UniData files, you can achieve this using VSG.

 Example for the virtual attribute called “ASTRA_SEC_ACTUAL_ENROLLMENT” for the COURSE_SECTIONS table: